dustinpfister/hexo_sitesource/source/_posts/nodejs-rimraf.md

 ## Conclusion

 rimraf works pretty well for this task.
 It might be nice to have something that does this that also has RegEx support, but most of the time globs get the job done just fine.

+Be sure to check out my [other posts on node.js, and npm packages](/categories/node-js/).